 It was awesome!
 The chocolate cake had a layer of fudgy sauce that formed underneath it as it baked, and it seemed like magic.

-This caramel apple cobbler cake is my fall-flavored ode to that pudding cake.
+This caramel apple cobbler cake is my fall-flavored take on that pudding cake.
 I like to top it with toasted pecans for a little crunch, but a scoop of ice cream would also be great on this cake.

 - You can use ground cinnamon in place of the apple pie spice if you prefer.